pierrecasenave/Mini-Transat-2019/index.md

 ## What I will be up to in 2019

 Starting in January, I will be training in France to race in the Mini-Transat!
-If you want to lear more about the race read through!
+Read through if you want to learn more about the race!

 ### The Race